diogodutra/flight-delay-prediction/README.md

 Diogo Dutra
 November 11th, 2018

-### Domain Background - Flight delays
+### Domain Background - Air Traffic
 Aerial commute is increasingly important as the globalization advances and the world population grows.
-However, the air traffic is also becoming a issue, especially for the most used regional hubs.
+However, the air traffic is also becoming an issue, especially for the most used regional hubs.
 While transportation infrastructure is mainly a role for the governments, predicting the flight delays may be accessible for private initiative and it will benefit those passengers running tight on schedule by allowing them to reorganize their tasks on advance.

 The most common causes of flight delays are varied [[reference]](https://en.wikipedia.org/wiki/Flight_cancellation_and_delay).
-While some are not related to accessble data, some other might be within reach.
-The inaccessible data will remain as noise caused from security, maintenance and distater issues.
+While some are not related to accessible data, others might be within reach.
+The inaccessible data will remain as noise caused from security, maintenance and disaster issues.
 The accessible data are weather and congestion that hopefully will shed some light to predict some of the flight delays.

-The inspiration for such topic is clear for the author because of a combination of being a frequent airplane traveller and an experienced aeronautical engineer.
+The inspiration for such topic is clear for the author because of a combination of being a frequent flyer and an experienced aeronautical engineer.

 ### Problem Statement - How much will be the flight delay?
 Basically, the predictive model shall be able to answer ther following question:
 > **_Given the departure information, how many minutes will be the flight delay?_**

-The input data are all the available data before the take-off, including scheduled time, date, airliner, flight number, air temperature, air pressure, visibility and so on.
+The input data are all the available data before the scheduled moment for the take-off, including time, date, airliner, flight number, air temperature, air pressure, visibility and so on.

 ### Datasets and Inputs - ANAC and BDM
 The considered data of flight departures and arrivals are the world most busy regional aerial commute in order to maximize the ammount of available data.
-The Brazilian one-way commute from São Paulo (Guarulhos airport) to Rio de Janeiro (Sandos Dumont airport) is the most numerous by quantity of departures per day.
+The Brazilian one-way commute from São Paulo (Guarulhos airport) to Rio de Janeiro (Santos Dumont airport) is the most numerous by quantity of departures per day.

 The 2018 historical dataset from January to September will be downloaded from the [ANAC website](http://www.anac.gov.br).
 The weather data will be the [METAR](https://en.wikipedia.org/wiki/METAR) type and specific to the departure airport extracted directly from the [INPE's BDM website](http://bancodedados.cptec.inpe.br/).